reitzig/reitzig.github.io/about/index.md

   [University of Kaiserslautern](http://wwwagak.cs.uni-kl.de/home/staff/raphael-reitzig).

 After work, I engage in several nerdisms, {% abbr eg %} reading, music as well as video and tabletop games.
+And some more [programming](https://github.com/akerbos).
-For a healthy balance, I work out (body-weight strength training, HIIT, running) and pursue a changing mix of bouldering, ballroom dancing and team handball.
+For a healthy balance, I usually cook my own meals, work out (body-weight HIIT, running) and pursue a changing mix of bouldering, ultimate frisbee, ballroom dancing and team handball.

 When you send me an [email](mailto:{{ site.email }}), please consider signing or even encrypting with PGP.
 You can find my key [here](http://pgp.mit.edu:11371/pks/lookup?op=get&search=0x12F79CC14F0B50B9).